roadtocode4u/spaceship/docs/github/05-git-and-github-commands/05-git-and-github-commands.md

 #### Next you will see these interface in your browser:

-- Click on `Authorize git ecosystem ` button, after that your code will be successfully pushed to the github .
+- Click on `Authorize git ecosystem ` button.

 - <img src="/github/05/12.png"  width="800px" />

+### Congratulation you have successfully Pushed your code to your github repository.